msyinmei/notes4codes/JavaScript/JavaScript_Methods.md

 ##Basics##

+Types of Objects:

+There are six basic types of values in JavaScript:

+1) numbers
+2) strings
+3) Booleans
+4) objects
+5) functions
+6) undefined values.

 SYNTAX
 statements separted by semicolon variable declaration
 Values, Operators, Expressions, Keywords and Comments

 Values:
 literals
   Numbers ( written with or without decimals)